San Miguel County, New Mexico

 San Miguel County (Condado de San Miguel) is a county in the U.S. state of New Mexico.
-As of the 2010 census, the population was 29,393.
+As of the 2020 census, the population was 27,201.
 Its county seat is Las Vegas.

 San Miguel County comprises the Las Vegas Micropolitan Statistical Area, which is also included in the Albuquerque–Santa Fe–Las Vegas combined statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 4736 sqmi, of which 4716 sqmi is land and 20 sqmi (0.4%) is water.
+The country is more than 100 mile long from east to west and 40 mile wide north to south and reaches from the Great Plains to the Rocky Mountains.
+The highest elevation in the county is 11661 ft at Elk Mountain and the lowest elevation is on the Canadian River at about 3800 ft.

+The eastern two thirds of the country is semi-arid steppe grassland.
+The Bell Ranch receives 15 inch of precipitation annually, most in the summer months.
+The conifer-clad higher elevations in the northwest corner of the country are cooler and receive more precipitation.
+Gascon (near Rociada) at an elevation of 8250 ft receives 25 inch of annual precipitation.
+Wesner Springs at an elevation of 11120 ft on the slopes of Elk Mountain has a subarctic climate (Dfc), receiving 37 inch of precipitation annually.